simplygoodwork/gw.css-share-buttons/readme.md

 ## Contribution formatting and compiling

+Read these quick rules before contributing to `sass/swinder-social.scss`:

 - 1 single space between selector and opening declaration block curly bracket
 - Use multi-line CSS for both selectors and declaration blocks
 - Alphabetise declarations within your declaration blocks